-Pacing and leading, also called mimicry and mirroring, is an easy way to connect with someone.
-And you do it simply by imitating the person you are persuading.
+The mirroring technique in psychology, also called pacing and leading, is an easy way to connect with people around you.
+You do it simply by imitating the person you are persuading.
 Chances are you’ve never been taught it.
 But the best persuaders use it to increase their influence in the workplace and you should too.

 Table of Contents